How Much Does Medicare Part B Cost?Posted by Medicare Made Clear

 Medicare Part B covers doctor visits, lab tests, preventive screenings and other outpatient health care services.
 Part B costs include a monthly premium, an annual deductible and coinsurance for most services.

-People with tax-reported incomes over $85,000 (single) and $170,000 (joint) must pay an income-related monthly adjustment amount (IRMAA).
-The table below shows Part B premiums for 2019 by filing status and income level.
-The IRMAA is based on your reported adjusted gross income from two years ago – in this case from 2017.
+People with tax-reported incomes over $87,000 (single) and $174,000 (joint) must pay an income-related monthly adjustment amount (IRMAA).
+The table below shows Part B premiums for 2020 by filing status and income level.
+The IRMAA is based on your reported adjusted gross income from two years ago.

 Medicare Part B Deductible

-The Part B deductible is $185.
+The Part B deductible for 2020 is $198.
 This is the amount you are responsible for paying before Part B starts helping to pay your health care costs, but it doesn’t apply to most Medicare-covered preventive care services.